ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2020-11-14-deceitful-maps.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Deceitful Maps on behalf of a Deceitful President
+excerpt: "I saw this statement and map on Facebook today, copy-pasted into Facebook by someone from [a post on Parler, here](https://parler.com/profile/CraigRower/posts):"
 tags: politics Trump election
 # date: 1999-12-31
 # last_modified_at: 2000-12-31  # updates the "Updated" date at the bottom!